I. this in function

 don’t use as function constructor: because we will use

-to construct , which needthis
+newto construct , which needthisdon’t add

-to it: because it doesn’t havethis
+prototypeto it: because it doesn’t havethisdon’t use in